CyborgCodeSyndicate/roa-libraries/api-interactor-test-framework-adapter/README.md

       then run JsonPath `$.id` on its body.”
 * `retrieve(...)` is the storage helper from the `test-framework` module (see its README for import details and more patterns).

-You can use any JsonPath that Rest Assured supports, for example:
+You can use any JsonPath that RestAssured supports, for example:

 * `$.data[0].id`
 * `$..token`